 1875 The first rotary offset lithographic printing press was created and patented in England by Robert Barclay.

 1930’s/40’s Presses had become much more efficient, with one particular press capable of up to 3000 impressions per hour.
 Letterpress printing was widely used until offset printing was introduced.

 1950’s Offset printing became the most popular form of commercial printing.

-We were approached by 315 Bar And Restaurant during their extensive renovation project.
+We were approached by 315 Bar And Restaurant during their extensive kitchen renovation project such as adding new countertops and mosaic tiles.
 The chic, stylish restaurant based in the Yorkshire countryside just outside Huddersfield had their grand opening in 2011.
 They offer high-quality modern cuisine in a contemporary and stylish setting.

 The new 315 Bar And Restaurant needed branding that reflected their luxurious surroundings and high quality cuisine.
 They also needed to raise awareness and inform people of the opening of this new sophisticated eating spot.

 Liaising with their head chef Jason Neilson and interior designer Joan Webb of JW Interior Design, a new identity was created.
 The branding subtly incorporates aspects of the interior decor which is carried through their signage and table menu’s, which all work seamlessly with their surroundings.

 An advertising and marketing campaign was created in the run up to their grand opening.
 This included VIP invitations and the event was attended by local press.
 The popular eatery has an enviable reputation both locally and further afield.

 We have just launched their brand new website on 1st October 2015, take a look at www.315barandrestaurant.co.uk.